gewarren/docs/docs/framework/wcf/feature-details/architecture-of-syndication.md

 ## Extensibility

 - A key feature of syndication protocols is extensibility.
 Both Atom 1.0 and RSS 2.0 allow you to add attributes and elements to syndication feeds that are not defined in the specifications.
-The WCF syndication programming model provides two ways of working with custom attributes and extensions: deriving a new class and loosely-typed access.
+The WCF syndication programming model provides two ways of working with custom attributes and extensions: deriving a new class and loosely typed access.
 For more information, see [Syndication Extensibility](../../../../docs/framework/wcf/feature-details/syndication-extensibility.md).

 ## See also